eponai/tools.cursive-arcadia-repl/README.md

     touch deps.edn
     ```

-3. In the project's `deps.edn`, add `Assets/Arcadia` sources and add this library as a dependency:
+3. Add Arcadia sources and this library to the project's `deps.edn`:

     ```clj
     {:deps